chriskevin/chrisunleashed/_posts/2018-08-31-mastering-git.md

 heading-dark: true
 tags: [tools, version handling]
 ---
 **This is part of a series about developing your skills as a software developer.
 We use different tools on a daily basis and one of the most frequently used is Git.
-Usually we just care about it's version handling capabilities, however there is so much more value that we could get from the tool by just being a bit more mindful of how we use it.**
+Usually we just care about its version handling capabilities, however there is so much more value that we could get from the tool by just being a bit more mindful of how we use it.**

 **How do you attain a clean and useful commit log?**